 What is spondylolisthesis?

 Spondylolisthesis is a spinal condition in which, one of the spinal bones (vertebrae) slips over the vertebra below it.
-If the vertibra slips excessively, the bone may press on a nerve, which causes pain.
+If the vertebra slips excessively, the bone may press on a nerve, which causes pain.
 Generally, spinal bones of the lower back are affected.

 The displacement, if forward, is called anterolisthesis and if backward, is called retrolisthesis.
 This problem generally occurs in the lower back or lumbar spine between the last two lumbar vertebrae (L4 – L5) or between the last lumbar and first sacral vertebra(L5-S1).
 Spondylolisthesis is responsible for causing narrowing of the spinal canal or compression of the nerves exiting at that level.